marevalo10/hackfiles/BoF_Fuzzing/README.md

            \# Now we need to look for the instruction JMP ESP ("\\xff\\xe4") in the memory for any of these unprotected modules
            !mona find -s "\\xff\\xe4" -m "essfunc.dll" => -s is the byte string to search for, -m specifies the module to search in
            \#9 occurrences were found.
+           #In x64dbg, go to symbols (alt+e), select any of the dll or exe files by double clicking it.
+Then ctrl+f to search and jmp esp
+           #Pick an address that does not contain badchars including 00 or any other previously identified

 ![](BoF_files/image004.jpg)